-I went through a period in my life where I did not had my period for 5 years..
+I have not had my period for 5 years..

-Yes, you read that right..I had not had my period for almost 5 whole years until I was 27 years old, for reference I am now 28.
-As scary as that sounds, to be honest, I thought it was pretty cool up until about 5 years ago after I got married and wanted to have babies and start a family with my husband.
+Yes, you read that right..I have not had my period for almost 5 whole years and I am 26 years old.
+As scary as that sounds.. to be honest, I thought it was pretty cool up until about 3 years ago after I got married and wanted to have babies and start a family with my husband.

 In 2010, I started working at a lounge as a bartender where I met my now husband who knew something was up with me.
 He started taking me to the gym and making me eat meat again because he knew that I was not eating meat because of my disorder not for ethical or religious reasons, he also knew that if I started lifting weights and working out while eating that I could have a hot body without harming myself.
-Long story short, this is why I ended up becoming a trainer because I learned to love my body through nourishment and movement vs. junk food, binge eating and self harm.
-This ignited me and became my passion to share this knowledge with other women.
-After a straight solid year of working out and lifting weights, I continued with bulimia but only on occasion when food intake got out of hand.
+Long story short this is why I ended up becoming a trainer because I learned to love my body through nourishment and movement vs. junk food, binge eating and self harm and wanted to share this knowledge with other women.
+After a straight solid year of working out and lifting weights I continued with bulimia but only on occasion when food intake got out of hand.
 I went from an everyday binge cycle to maybe 1-2x a week after a dessert or treat.
 The last time I committed self harm was the day before my wedding which was May 4,2015 and I have not thought about harming myself since that very day.

 Then I went to another doctor which was recommended by a friend who also was having fertility troubles so I went and checked him out.
 He sat me down and gave me hope.
 He told me that I still have my eggs, I am young and it is still possible for me to get my cycle again, I just need to take some synthetic estrogen.
 I took this estrogen home, threw it under the TV and never looked at it again.
 I know a lot of women who have trouble take these pills and have success after many years of nothing else working and I have nothing against them at all!
 I knew I had another way and deep down inside I knew there had to be another more natural way.